 Alexander Technique - Alexander Technique is an amazing form of psychophysical re-education - it's movement education, helping you learn you how to move with ease.
 A fantastically helpful modality for helping one's body to heal from injury, for learning how to move more easily within any given task, or learning to move comfortably in general.
 This website provides information on the modality as well as practitioner referrals.

 Feldenkrais - Feldenkrais is another wonderful movement re-education modality; this website offers lots of information and practitioner referrals.
 If you're in the NYC area, check out Physical Therapy & Feldenkrais NYC.

 The International Center for Reiki Training - Reiki is a Japanese form of stress-reduction, based on the laying-on of hands.
 It's wonderfully calming and centering.
 I am a Reiki practitioner - contact me if you are interested in a session.

 Zero Balancing - A bodywork modality that combines elements of Eastern and Western medicine, among them massage, acupressure, and osteopathy.
 By the end of a session, you feel completely transformed and deeply grounded.
 This site explains Zero Balancing in greater detail and provides practitioner links.

 Feel Integrated - A little bit of well-deserved nepotistic shilling!
-This is my husband Phil's website - he's a talented licensed massage therapist, offering Swedish massage, Shiatsu and Jin Shin Jyutsu (yes, I know I'm lucky!).
-If you're in the NYC area, he comes highly recommended.
+This is my husband Phil's website - he's a talented licensed massage therapist, offering Swedish massage, CFT (Craniosacral Fascial Therapy) and Jin Shin Jyutsu (yes, I know I'm lucky!).
+If you're in the NYC area, he comes highly recommended (not just by me!).

 back to top